-The Franciscans gathered the Indians to build the missions, housing them in close quarters, and occasionally mixing with the dregs of Spanish soldiers from the nearby Presidio at Branciforte.
+The Franciscans gathered the Indians to build the mission, housing them in close quarters, occasionally mixing with the dregs of soldiers from the nearby Presidio at Branciforte.
 Indian escapees carried European diseases back to their tribes, notably syphilis and tuberculosis.
+The Franciscans did the best they could to both elevate the Indians (in their estimation) and grow the mission program with what little they had and knew about the land.
 The missions brought in cattle from Spain as hides were to be their main cash export.
 With them came "slender oat" (Avena barbata).
+The cattle and especially horses traveled and fed wherever they wanted, sowing their "wild oats" wherever they went.
 The Spanish also banned Indian burning to maintain more dry season forage.
-Although bears were a growing problem, cattle and especially horses traveled and fed wherever they wanted, sowing their "wild oats" wherever they went.
-After eighty years of unrestricted grazing, the landscape changed completely, transforming the soil in the process.
-The Franciscans did the best they could to both elevate the Indians (in their estimation) and grow the mission program with what little they had and knew about the land.
-I suspect that in many respects the Indians appreciated the gift of oats, horses, and cattle, at least at first.
+After eighty years of unrestricted grazing and fire exclusion, the landscape changed completely, transforming the soil in the process.

 Nobody knew what was going to happen, as the rapid introduction of alien plant species was a relatively new thing in the world.
 Reverend T. Starr King, an itinerant preacher from the American East, recorded his impressions of the Bay Area in 1859.
-I am reproducing them here in full so that you can get a sense of a landscape in change, how change has progressed since that time, and what that portends for the future.
+They are quoted here in full so that you can get a sense of a landscape in change, how change has progressed since that time, and what that portends for the future.
 After this quote, I will discuss the technical conclusions from Reverend King's observations and then get back to pictures covering what has since transpired.
 I wish I could offer a photo to show you how things might have looked to Rev. King back then, but sadly, I know of no place where this is possible.
 His words, I think, are adequate.